 It is recognised that public houses can make a valuable contribution to a community.
-They have traditionally been of intrinsic value of British life and in this case, Manchester culture and many are steeped in history, forming part of local social and cultural heritage.
+They have traditionally been of intrinsic value to British life and in this case, Manchester culture.
+Many are steeped in history, forming part of local social and cultural heritage.
 Often they form an essential part of an area's daytime and evening economy.

-It is therefore important to protect public houses where they possess a heritage, economic, social or cultural value to local community or where they contribute to wider daytime/evening economic objectives.
+It is therefore important that there is an understanding of any heritage, economic, social or cultural value to local community, associated with a public house and if they contribute to wider daytime/evening economic objectives as part of the planning process.